Police 911: Police 911

 The first game of the series, called The Keisatsukan: Shinjuku Ni Juu Yo Ji (ザ・警察官 新宿24時, Za Keisatsukan: Shinjuku Nijūyoji) in Japan, was released in 2000.
-It casts the player as either a "one man SWAT team" working for the Tokyo police, or an American police officer of the LAPD, working to take down members of the Gokudo-kai (極道会), an internationally based yakuza group.
+It casts the player as either a "one man SWAT team" working for the Tokyo Metropolitan Police Department, or an American police officer of the LAPD, working to take down members of the Gokudo-kai (極道会), an internationally based yakuza group.

 At test locations, before the game had an official title, the cabinet marquee read "Hide From and Shoot the Chinese Mafia".

-The game was ported to the PlayStation 2 video game console in 2001.
+The game was ported to the PlayStation 2 video game console in Japan on November 15, 2001 and in PAL territories on April 19, 2002.
+The game was shown to the public in E3 2001.
+For using the game on the PS2, players can use a USB-based motion sensor camera.
+This port includes minigames such as shooting balloons before they land on the ground.

 Japanese version

 In The Keisatsukan: Shinjuku Ni Juu Yo Ji, the players begin on the streets of Kabuki-cho of Shinjuku, taking part in a raid on a nightclub owned by the Gokudo-kai; the officers, accompanied by shielded riot squad members and surrounded by civilians, can take different routes through the club as their shooting skill dictates.
 Once the players exit the club, they will be alerted that the suspects have scattered all over Japan to escape arrest, and arrest warrants have been issued for the 6 most wanted criminals in Shinjuku: Shigenobu Matsuyama (松山 重信, Matsuyama Shigenobu), international weapon smuggler Richard Hansen, Keisuke Matsuoka (松岡 圭介, Matsuoka Keisuke), Bai Ei Lee (李培栄), Noriko Nagata (長田 典子, Nagata Noriko), and Katsuji Haraguchi (原口 勝治, Haraguchi Katsuji).

 Throughout the Mass Arrest Plan in Tokyo, it is determined that a number of fleeing suspects have fled to America, specifically, the Little Tokyo area in Los Angeles.
 The LAPD and FBI are notified, and an undercover detective is immediately dispatched to arrest remaining 3 fugitives to wrap up the mass arrest campaign.

 In The Keisatsukan: Shinjuku Ni Juu Yo Ji, a newspaper headline flashes on the screen whenever a civilian is shot, because he or she can actually be killed.